FBerding/iotarelr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# iotarelr - Iota Inter Coder Reliability for Content Analysis
+# iotarelr - Iota Inter-Coder-Reliability for Content Analysis

 *iotarelr* provides routines and tools for assessing the quality of content analysis on the basis of the Iota Reliability Concept.
-The concept is inspired of Item Response Theory and can be applied for any kind of content analysis which uses a standardized coding scheme and discrete categories.
-It is also applicable for content analysis conducted by an artificial intelligence.
+The concept is inspired by item response theory and can be applied to any kind of content analysis which uses a standardized coding scheme and discrete categories.
+It is also applicable for content analysis conducted by artificial intelligence.
 The package provides reliability measures for a complete scale as well as for every single category.
-Analysis of subgroup invariance and error corrections are implemented.
-This information can support the development process of a coding scheme and allows a detailed inspection of the quality of data generated.
+Analysis of subgroup-invariance and error corrections are implemented.
+This information can support the development process of a coding scheme and allows a detailed inspection of the quality of the generated data.

 The tools are able to provide answers to the following questions:

--   How reliable is a scale of a coding scheme?
+-   How reliable is the scale of a coding scheme?
 [Vignette: Get started](iotarelr.html)
 -   How reliable is a single category within a scale?
 [Vignette: Get started](iotarelr.html)
--   Does the coding scheme works similar for different groups of materials or different groups of persons?
+-   Does the coding scheme work similarly for different groups of materials or different groups of people?
 [Vignette: Different Guidance Functioning](dgf.html)
--   How do codings error bias the generated data?
+-   How do coding errors bias the generated data?
 [Vignette: Different Guidance Functioning](dgf.html)
--   How can the generated data corrected for errors?
+-   How can the generated data be corrected for errors?
 [Vignette: Error Correction](error_correction.html)

 <!-- badges: start -->